jshcrowthe/blog/content/lazy-loading-with-firebase-4.1.x/index.md

 firebase-app.js is the only **required** file.
 It defines the firebase namespace, and provides the hooks for the rest of the components.
 You can then pick and choose which components you load (i.e. database, auth, storage, messaging) and can load them on demand as needed.
 Giving developers complete control.

-_Take a look at the following JSBin to see this in action:_
+_Take a look at [this JSBin](http://jshcrowthe.jsbin.com/zozuqeh/35/edit?js,console) following JSBin to see this in action._

-[**JS Bin**
-_A live pastebin for HTML, CSS & JavaScript and a range of processors, including SCSS, CoffeeScript, Jade and more..._jshcrowthe.jsbin.com](http://jshcrowthe.jsbin.com/zozuqeh/35/edit?js,console "http://jshcrowthe.jsbin.com/zozuqeh/35/edit?js,console")[](http://jshcrowthe.jsbin.com/zozuqeh/35/edit?js,console)

 You can take a look at the source code for the Firebase JS SDK on Github: [https://github.com/firebase/firebase-js-sdk](https://github.com/firebase/firebase-js-sdk)